 Now we decide how long we want our delay step to be.
 For example, if you want a seven-day delay before your reminder goes out, you need to type "7" in the Time Delayed For (value) box, then select Days in the Time Delayed For (unit) box.
 Like this:

 Set this for the appropriate amount of time, then click Continue.

 Now you can decide where you'd like to send your delayed transaction information.
 We're going to use Slack but, as I said before, you can use any application you like.

 I've decided to use the Send Channel Message action, but you could just as easily send yourself a DM.
 Click Continue and you can format your message.

 We've outlined how to format a Slack message in Zapier, so please check that article out if you want more details.
 One thing to keep in mind, however, is that you can use Fields to pull in information from previous steps.
 Just click the Fields button, which is the lines with a plus icon in the top-right corner of most text boxes.

 Once you've clicked it, select any information from the previous step in the dropdown that opens up that you want to see in your Slack message.
 You can add custom text, formatting, and emoji—anything you need to populate your message with relevant information.

 Customize everything until it looks just right, then scroll down and click Continue.
 You will be asked to test your Zap.
-Make sure everything looks just the way you want it, then turn on your Zap.
+Once it's working as you expect, you're ready to begin using your Zap.
 From now on you will get a delayed message about every Square transaction, allowing you and your team to follow up.